wbond/puremagic/readme.md

 A pure lua module that detects the mime type of file based on their contents.
 Falls back to detecting based on extension for plain text files.

+Tested on Lua 5.2 and Luajit 2.0.
+Should work with Lua 5.1 also.

 ## Usage

 Basic usage: